abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 - Frontend data layer (Deliverable #5)

 ### Phase Dependencies
-- Epic 1 (Catalog) → Epic 2 (Search) के लिए foundation provide करता है
+- Epic 1 (Catalog) → Epic 2 (Search) provides foundation for
-- Epic 3 (Cart) → Epic 4 (Checkout) के लिए required है
+- Epic 3 (Cart) → Epic 4 (Checkout) is required for
-- Epic 5 (Account) → Epic 6 (Post-Purchase) के लिए required है
+- Epic 5 (Account) → Epic 6 (Post-Purchase) is required for

 ---

 ## Notes

-- सभी stories को implement करते समय canonical GraphQL API का use करना होगा
+- All stories must use the canonical GraphQL API when implementing
-- Error handling हमेशा NormalizedError format में होगा
+- Error handling will always be in NormalizedError format
-- Testing strategy Deliverable #6 में detailed होगी
+- Testing strategy will be detailed in Deliverable #6
-- Future extensions के लिए interfaces design होंगे, लेकिन implementation Phase 2 में होगी
+- Interfaces should be designed for future extensions, but implementation will be in Phase 2

 ---